fulldecent/google-sheets-etl/README.md

 - Cannot enforce a unique column
   - Creating a custom data validation formula is cumbersome and not reliable, plus other collaborators can defeat it
 - Cannot create a sheet-level comment to document the purpose of the whole sheet
-- Filters cannot be used, because by default they will prevent all other workers from seeking rows that they want
+- Filters cannot be used, because they hide rows for everybody
   - If using another mode "filter views", which is harder to find, it will create hundreds of saved "Filter 1", "Filter 2" ... files.

 ## References